realdanielbyrne/N-BEATS-Lightning/readme.md

 ## N-BEATS Extensions and Variations

-This repository provides an implementation of N-BEATS in PyTorch Lightning based on the original [paper](https://arxiv.org/pdf/1905.10437.pdf).
-However, the implementation in this repository has been extended to include extended features which can be used to augment the basic design with more advanced features.
+This repository provides an implementation of N-BEATS that has been extended to include extended features which can be used to augment the basic design with more advanced features.

 ### ActiveG

-This parameter when enabled applies the model's activation funtion to the linear funtions (gb and gf) which are found by the network in the last layer of each block using the functions' parameters found in the preceding layer.
+This parameter when enabled applies the model's activation function to the linear funtions (gb and gf) which are found by the network in the last layer of each block using the functions' parameters found in the preceding layer.
 The parameter `active_g` is not a feature found in the original N-Beats paper.

 You can enable this feature by setting `active_g` to `True`.
 Enabling this activation function helps the Generic model converge.
 Generally this results in a comparably accurate model in fewer training cycles.

 Also, Generic models as defined in the original paper have a tendency to not converge.
-This is likely due to the sucessive linear layers without activation functions in the final two layers of each Generic block.
-The fix or this would typically be to retrain, or add or remove a stack or layer.
+This is likely due to the sucessive linear layers without activation functions in the final two layers of a standard Generic block.
+The fix or this would typically be to retrain, or add or remove a stack or a layer.
 However, enabling this parameter usualy fixes the problem without the need to modify any parameters or to adjust the chosen architecture.

-The intuition behind the inclusion of this parameter is that the generic model as originally designed connects two layers of Linear fully conencted nodes, the first is ostensibly designed to find the parameters of an expansion polynomial function and the second to find the functions that best fit the forecast and backcast outputs of the block.
+The intuition behind the inclusion of this parameter is that the Generic model as originally designed connects two layers of Linear fully conected layers, the first is ostensibly designed to find the parameters of an expansion polynomial function and the second to find the functions that best fit the forecast and backcast outputs of the block using the parameters found in the prior layer.
 However, linear layers without activations are not able to learn non-linear functions.
 This parameter allows the model to learn non-linear functions by applying the activation function to the linear functions found by the model in the last layer of each block.

-This is concsistent with the interpretable arcitecture since the basis functions in the Trend, Seasonality, and (in this version) the Wavlet blocks are  non-linear functions, and so this feature modifies the Generic model to be more similar in structure to the basis function blocks.
+This modification to the original specification is however consistent with the original design.
+Take for instance the Interpretable arcitecture as defined in the original paper.
+The basis functions used in the Trend, Seasonality, and (in this version) the Wavlet blocks are by their nature non-linear functions.
+In the original design then, leaving activation funcitons off of the final two layers as depicted in the paper, is actually inconsistent with the Interpretible architecture.
+Therefore, this feature modifies the Generic model to be more similar in structure to the other basis function blocks.

 ### Wavelet Basis Expansion Blocks

 This repository constains a number of experimental Wavelet Basis Expansion Blocks.
 Wavelet basis expansion is a mathematical technique used to represent signals or functions in terms of simpler, fixed building blocks called wavelets.
 Unlike Fourier transforms, which use sine and cosine functions as basis elements, wavelets can be localized in both time and frequency.
 This means they can represent both the frequency content of a signal and when these frequencies occur.

 This method is particularly useful for analyzing functions or signals that contain features at multiple scales.
-Wavelet basis expansion can be extremely useful in analyzing time series data for the very reason that time series often contain information at multiple scales.
-The multi-resolution analysis capability of wavelets is particularly suited to capturing the essence of time series data, which can have complex, hierarchical structures due to the presence of trends, seasonal effects, cycles, and irregular fluctuations.
+The multi-resolution analysis capability of wavelets is particularly suited to capturing the essence of time series data then, which can have complex, hierarchical structures due to the presence of trends, seasonal effects, cycles, and irregular fluctuations.

 Wavelet blocks can be used in isolation or in combination with other blocks freely.
 For instance